naveen4152/assignment-test-app-master/README.md

 Tests are in SRC folder.
 Done with Landing and Home.
-Trying to imlements other tests too.
+Trying to implement other tests too.